Text to landline service. You might see or hear that and say, what does that mean? Why do I care? Most importantly, how does it help me?

-How does text to landline help you?
+How does text to landline service help you?

 If you are assessing how to best go about offering landline texting to patients, you have a couple of options to consider.
 First, let’s start with some technical information to set the stage for your options.